|

 by M. Bertrand offers a different picture,

-tracing the ' ac'
+tracing the ' Chronology:

 Carnac is home to some of the earliest